FocalPaint/FocalPaint/CustomShaders/Readme.md

     // odds of drawing a pixel at all float dabCoverage;

-    // how stong to pick up color from layer below active layer
+    // how strong to pick up color from layer below active layer
     // only when smudging
     float solvent;
 };